Heart Attacks in Women

 - Physical inactivity

-Do hormones affect your risk of a heart attack?
+Do hormones increase the risk of heart attack in women?

 "Birth control pills can increase your risk of having a blood clot, either in the heart or in the legs, and they can also raise your blood pressure.
 So, if you have a history of high blood pressure or clotting problems, other types of contraception might be a better fit for you," says Colliver.
 "But for most young women, it's safe to take birth control medication."

-Colliver notes that women over the age of 50 are at an increased risk for heart disease and should completely avoid estrogen and progesterone drugs, if possible.
-"If your overall risk of heart attack is extremely low and you desperately need relief from hot flashes and other postmenopausal symptoms, then hormone replacement therapy may be fine for you," says Colliver.
+"If your overall risk of heart attack is extremely low and you need relief from hot flashes and other postmenopausal symptoms, then hormone replacement therapy may be fine for you," says Colliver.
 "But after the age of 65, we really try to avoid using them at all because they do increase the risk of heart disease and potentially breast cancer."

 Heart Attack Symptoms in Women

 For the vast majority of people — men and women — chest pain or discomfort is the primary symptom of a heart attack.
-However, women are more likely than men are to have less recognizable heart attack symptoms, such as:
+However, women are more likely than men are to have less recognizable heart attack symptoms.
+Women can develop symptoms that are subtler and harder to detect as a heart attack, such as:

 - Pain or discomfort in different parts of the upper body (back, neck, jaw, arms or stomach)